 Can you cash in a burial policy?
 Because your burial insurance policy is a simplified whole life policy, the cash value builds over time.

 Not only does a burial policy offer you cash value, but these burial insurance policies also offer you living benefits.
-Meaning, God Forbid you to become terminally ill, you can tap into the policy while you are living to help pay for your medical expenses.
+This means, that God Forbid you to become terminally ill, and you can tap into the policy while you are living to help pay for your medical expenses.

 In contrast, prepaid burial insurance through your funeral home does not offer living benefits.
 If something was to happen to you, you could not utilize this feature in a prepaid burial policy.